tubesurf/LFE/README.md

 The next section shows for each symbol the exported libraries if there is more than two, note that in this case there are over 1903 conflicts.

-If you have the file on disk then you could use readelf to also check if the libraries are exporting the same symbol, this may not be a maliscious act though.
+If you have the file on disk then you could use readelf to also check if the libraries are exporting the same symbol, this may not be a malicious act though.
 The example below shows how readelf was used to confirm the plugin was working:

 ```
 $ readelf -Ws /usr/lib/x86_64-linux-gnu/libgtk-3.so.0.1800.9 | grep g_ptr_array_set_size